survivejs/react-book/manuscript/02_developing_with_webpack.md

 ## Setting Up Assets

 As you never get tired of `Hello world`, we might as well model a variant of that.
-Set up a component like this.
+Set up a component like this:

 **app/component.js**